 This is as close as you will get to a “homegrown” movie.
 There is no artificial lighting, no make-up, no lapel mics and no music score (except for the last sequence).
 I would hazard a guess that the budget was close to zero.

 During a video call, Marc’s producer encourages him to start his own movie: “just film it, just do it”.
 It may sound like a simple command, but it isn’t as straightforward as it seems (in my personal case, it took me 40 years to switch a camera on).
 Most filmmakers require a script, a narrative and an impetus, but this British director seems ready abdicate of all of these elements.
 He allows the story to develop organically as these people become acquainted and share intimate details of their lives with each other.
 Well, at least partly.
 In reality, The Filmmaker’s House blends reality and fiction.
 Some of the interactions were staged, and you can almost tell it.
 They feel a little contrived.
 One such example is a scene in which the builder – who’s allegedly experiencing heart pain – gives the homeless man some money.
 The chemistry between the two isn’t entirely credible.
 Perhaps this contrition isn’t an issue at all.
 Has Marc set out to denounce the manipulative nature of documentary?

 Interestingly, the director opts to stay behind the camera during the entire 76 minutes of this documentary.
 I believe that his face is never revealed, not even in the mirror (unless I missed a fleeting moment).
 Yet this is not the fly-on-the-wall type of documentary.
 Marc is constantly instigating and prompting his subjects.
 He allows his most intimate space to be occupied by very rich and flamboyant characters, a very brave feat.
 One thing is certain: his home will never be the same again after this movie.

-The Filmmaker’s House is out in virtual cinemas and premium VoD from Friday, January 29th.
+The Filmmaker’s House is in cinemas on Friday, June 25th.